 Beautiful, yet cold, March is the start of the sun winter, but that doesn’t mean that the thermometer will show anything resembling spring.
 March is on average the coldest month on Svalbard, but also a fantastic time to visit.
 During the first week of the month the ‘Solfest’ (Sun Party) begins, and we celebrate the return of the sun on March 8.
 This is quite an experience, as the whole town comes together at the old hospital stairs and the school children sing for the sun.
 March generally boasts a lot of good weather, each day is longer than the last, and you can make use of this on some of the longer snowmobile tours.

 A month for adventure - be sure not to sleep through your stay!
 The midnight sun arrives in the middle of April, and you can make the most of this with tours nearly around the clock.
 See the incredible Arctic landscape, the snow-covered mountain peaks and the broad white plains.
-Perhaps the Tempelfjord has frozen over, and you can drive a snowmobile right up to the frozen glacier at its head?
-If you haven't tried dog sledding before, you will enjoy the sense of achievement gained whenyou steer your team of eager polar dogs through the wilderness.
+If you haven't tried dog sledding before, you will enjoy the sense of achievement gained when you steer your team of eager huskies through the wilderness.
 Perhaps it seems strange to leave the light to head down into an underground winter wonderland, but the glacial ice caves are a must see, as each unique location never ceases to impress.

-Even if the calendar says summer, the mean temperatur in Longyearbyen during this season is only 6 degrees Celcius, so your suitcase shouldn’t be filled with just shorts and t-shirts.
-However, June is the month whe our boating programs really take off, and suddenly all the places which have been more or less unreachable during the winter are just a short boat trip away.
-Can we interest you in getting upmclose to Fuglefjella - the bird mountains - and the thousands of birds that nest there?
-Or a visit to the abandoned Russian mining town, Pyramiden, by speedy catamaran?
-The midnight sun will be your constant companion, and June is alsoman excellent time for great hikes around Longyearbyen.
+Even if the calendar says summer, the mean temperatur in Longyearbyen during this season is only 6 degrees Celcius.
+So, you shouldn't fill your suitcase with just shorts and t-shirts.
+However, June is the month when our boating programs really take off, and suddenly all the places which have been more or less unreachable during the winter are just a short boat trip away.
+Can we interest you in getting up close to Fuglefjella - the bird mountains - and the thousands of birds that nest there?
+Or a visit to the beautiful glacier front of Nordenskiöldbreen?
+The midnight sun will be your constant companion, and June is also an excellent time for great hikes around Longyearbyen.

 September is often the month where we awake to the seasons first snow on the mountaintops.
 Not to fear - the sun and summer is here a while longer, but you may need to add an extra layer, and keep your hat down over your ears.
-September is a fantastic time for boat trips to places like Pyramiden and Barentsburg.
+September is still a fantastic time for boat trips.
 You will get up close to the wild Svalbard landscapes, and catch the beautiful sunset on your way home to Longyearbyen.
 Perhaps a humpback whale, or a pod of belugas may turn up too?

 The seasons turn, and we are back in the northern lights season.
 Even if the sun doesn’t leave us entirely until the end of the month, you will notice that the daylight is disappearing from Longyearbyen.
 The fantastic blue light returns, although the glow may feel different as there is generally less snow on the mountains.
 Visit Mine 3, and learn about the interesting coal mining history of the town, or try a northern lights evening at Camp Barentz.
 At the end of the road in Adventdalen you can find a little wooden cabin, identical to that which Willem Barentz built on Novaya Zemlya, when he and he crew were forced to overwinter there.
 The cabin was a bit on the small side for the 18 men who lived there for half a year, but for you and your fellow travellers it is the perfect place to enjoy a reindeer stew in front of the fire, with homemade brownies and a chance to learn more about the northern lights.

 The polar night descends once more, but with it comes the dancing northern lights.
 Due to Svalbard’s northerly location, it is actually possible to see the northern lights at any time of day.
 November is slos the month for good food and drink, and you can easily spend a week tasting your way through all of the fantastic dining options in Longyearbyen.
-Have you tried the social dining concept at Funktionærmessen Restaurant?
-Here you can enjoy the most delicious dishes served for sharing at the table.
+Have you tried the social dining concept at Restaurant Nansen?
+Here you can enjoy the most delicious dishes, inspired by Nordic flavours, that you can share at the table if you'd like.
 For something completely different, but just as tasty, try a juicy burger at the Coal Miners’ Bar & Grill.
 Many restaurants start serving Christmas menus during this month, so you can get into the festive mood a little early!